 #8 Lor Mee

 Carb-conscious friends turn away, this noodle is far from healthy but oh so worth it.
-Coated with a thick, starchy gravy and served with flat yellow noodles, it’s definitely not a light breakfast item.
+Coated with a thick, starchy gravy and served with flat yellow noodles, it’s definitely not a light items as far as local breakfast goes.
 Add on the various toppings such as deep-fried fish, fish cakes, crispy bits and more, you’ve got yourself a happy belly.

 Where: Zhi Xiang Special Lor Mee, #01-49 Palm Springs Hawker Centre, Blk 93 Toa Payoh Lorong 4